Gangwon Province, South Korea

-Gangwon Province is a province of South Korea, with its capital at Chuncheon.
-It is bound on the east by the East Sea, and borders Gyeonggi Province to its west, North Gyeongsang Province and North Chungcheong Province to its south, and the Military Demarcation Line to the north, separating it from North Korea's Kangwŏn Province.
-Before the division of Korea in 1945 Gangwon and Kangwŏn Provinces formed a single province.
-Pyeongchang County in Gangwon hosted the 2018 Winter Olympics and 2018 Winter Paralympics, with Gangwon hosting the 2024 Winter Youth Olympics.
+Gangwon Province (Korean: 강원도; RR: Gangwon-do), officially Gangwon State (강원특별자치도), is a Special Self-Governing Province of South Korea.
+It is known as the largest and least densely populated subdivision of South Korea.
+Gangwon is one of the three provinces in South Korea with special self-governing status, the others being Jeju Province and Jeonbuk State.
+Gangwon is bordered on the east by the East Sea(Or Sea of Japan), it borders Gyeonggi Province to the west, North Gyeongsang Province and North Chungcheong Province to the south, and the Military Demarcation Line to the north, separating it from North Korea.
+In the 1945 division of Korea, the historical Gangwon Province was divided in half, and remains so to this day.

+Pyeongchang County in Gangwon hosted the 2018 Winter Olympics and 2018 Winter Paralympics.
+Gangwon also hosted the 2024 Winter Youth Olympics.

 History

-Gangwon-do was one of the Eight Provinces of Korea during the Joseon Dynasty, formed in 1395, deriving its name from the names of the principal cities of Gangneung (강릉; 江陵) and the provincial capital Wonju (원주; 原州).
+Gangwon Province was one of the Eight Provinces of Korea during the Joseon period, formed in 1395, deriving its name from the names of the principal cities of Gangneung (강릉; 江陵) and the provincial capital Wonju (원주; 原州).

-In 1895 Gangwon-do was replaced by the Districts of Chuncheon (Chuncheon-bu; 춘천부; 春川府) in the west and Gangneung (Gangneung-bu; 강릉부; 江陵府) in the east, with Wonju becoming a part of Chungju District.
+In 1895 Gangwon Province was replaced by the Districts of Chuncheon (Chuncheon-bu; 춘천부; 春川府) in the west and Gangneung (Gangneung-bu; 강릉부; 江陵府) in the east, with Wonju becoming a part of Chungju District.

-In 1896 Korea was redivided into thirteen provinces, and the two districts were merged to re-form Gangwon-do Province.
-Although Wonju re-joined Gangwon-do, the provincial capital was moved to Chuncheon, where it remains.During the japanese rule of korea, it was known as Kōgen-dō.
+In 1896 Korea was re-divided into thirteen provinces, and the two districts were merged to re-form Gangwondo Province.
+Although Wonju re-joined Gangwon-do, the provincial capital was moved to Chuncheon, where it remains.
+During the Japanese rule of Korea, it was known as Kōgen-dō.

-In 1945 Gangwon-do, along with the rest of Korea, was divided by the 38th parallel north in 1945, to create American and Soviet zones of occupation in the south and north respectively, leading to Wonsan joining the northern half in 1946 to serve as its administrative center.
-In 1948, the southern half of the province became part of the new Republic of Korea.
+In 1945 Gangwon Province, along with the rest of Korea, was divided by the 38th parallel north in 1945, to create American and Soviet zones of occupation in the south and north respectively, leading to Wonsan joining the northern half in 1946 to serve as its administrative center.
+In 1948, the southern half of the province became part of the new South Korea.
 As a result of the Korean War Armistice Agreement of 1953, the boundary between the South and North Korean portions of the province was shifted north, to the Military Demarcation Line.

+On June 11, 2023, Gangwon Province became a special self-governing province, and the official English name is Gangwon State.
+English names are not governed by national law, and each of the three special self-governing provinces uses different vocabulary.

 Geography

 Landscape

-The province's landscape is dominated by the Taebaek Mountains (called Taebaek Sanmaek) which almost reach the sea.
-As a consequence the coast is very steep.
+The State's landscape is dominated by the Taebaek Mountains (called Taebaek Sanmaek) which almost reach the sea.
+As a consequence, much of the coast is steep and rocky.

 Regions

-Gangwon-do and its North Korean counterpart Kangwŏn are together referred to as the Gwandong region.
+Gangwon Province and its North Korean counterpart Kangwŏn are together referred to as the Gwandong region.
 The region west of the Taebaek Mountains is called Yeongseo, while the region east of the mountains is called Yeongdong.
 The term "Yeongdong" is frequently used in reference to transportation services from Seoul, meaning one might catch a bus or train on the Yeongdong Line, or drive to Gangneung on the Yeongdong Expressway.